A dominant role of TGFβ in regulating T-cell size and physiology

 Abstract

 During an immune response, cells are simultaneously exposed to multiple cytokine signals that collectively determine their phenotype.
 Transforming growth factor β (TGFβ) is a pleiotropic cytokine acting as a key regulator of T-cell differentiation with activating and suppressive effects on their immune function.
-Here we identify and analyze the cellular responses of CD4 + T cells to TGFβ across signaling contexts by analyzing the responses of T cells to multiple cytokine mixtures in the presence or absence of TGFβ.
+Here, we systematically analyze the cellular responses of CD4 + T cells to TGFβ across diverse cytokine environments in the presence or absence of TGFβ.
 We found that TGFβ had a profound dominant effect independent of the presence of other cytokines, modulating the expression of more than 4,000 genes.
 In the presence of TGFβ, cells exhibit lower expression of translation-related and apoptosis-related genes, accompanied by increased survival of activated T cells.
 Notably, cells cultured in the presence of TGFβ were smaller in size while preserving their proliferative ability.
 Accordingly, we identified a dense network of transcription factors that were modulated by TGFβ, suggesting a core gene set connecting TGFβ signaling to the regulation of T-cell size.
 We found N-Myc to be at the center of this network, and we directly show that TGFβ regulates its gene expression level, protein level, and nuclear localization.
 Our work provides a system to study cell size control and demonstrate the profound effect of TGFβ in the modulation and regulation of T-cell properties, expanding its role beyond guiding their phenotype.

 Article activity feed